Raphaelsurmont190121pano0001 Panorama 7 WebRaphaelsurmont190121pano0001 Panorama 7 Web

 Bruson

-Heritage, authenticity and local produce are the order of the day in Bruson.
-Set in the heights of the Val de Bagnes, Bruson is a typical mountain village.
-With its 400 or so year-round inhabitants and its stone and wood chalets, it offers visitors peace and authenticity.
+Heritage, authenticity and local produce take pride of place in Bruson.
+Situated on the heights of the Val de Bagnes, Bruson is a typical mountain village.
+With its 400 or so year-round inhabitants and its stone and wood chalets, it’s a peaceful and authentic place for visitors.

 Summer

-Here, life is still intimately linked to agriculture, while at the same time developing a new local and participative economy.
-It is in Bruson that the Palp Festival – an event that brings together contemporary music, art and tradition – has made its home, helping to maintain a real village life.
-Proof if it were needed that it is also in Bruson, not far from the arrival of the Ravines bisse, that Eddy Baillifard – Monsieur Raclette himself – welcomes his customers and serves them cheese and local produce.
-Finally, the many signposted footpaths and enduro trails that criss-cross the surrounding area will delight those who love hiking and thrills.
+Here, life is still closely linked to agriculture, while at the same time developing a new local and participative economy.
+The Palp Festival — an event that brings together contemporary music, art and tradition — has made its home in Bruson, helping to maintain true village life.
+Proof if it were needed, is that Bruson, not far from the end of the Bisse des Ravines hiking trail, is where Eddy Baillifard — Monsieur Raclette himself — welcomes his customers and serves them cheese and local produce.
+Finally, the many signposted footpaths and enduro trails that criss-cross the surrounding area will delight hiking enthusiasts and thrill seekers.

 WINTER